tasheng/2017ppBmesonAna/README.md

 The first option means the application of Tag and Probe scale factor: 0 mean no TnP applied and 1 means with TnP applied

 The second option means the rescaling of BsvpvDisErr: 0 mean no rescaling and 1 means with scale.
 The detailed of rescaling BsvpvDisErr can be found in the AN appenidx section C.

+Currently, we find that the recaling does not significantly change the efficiency.
+Therefore, using 0 or 1 in the second option will not change the results.

 Inside the efficiency codes